 The workhead weighs approximately 16 kg (35 lbs).
-To avoid injury or damage always handle carefully.
+To avoid injury or damage always handle carefully

-The VGA-77 can be fitted to the front of the instrument as described in the instrument operation manual.
+The VGA 77 can be fitted to the front of the instrument as described in the instrument operation manual.

-2. Make sure that the sample compartment is empty
+2 Make sure that the sample compartment is empty.

-Note Now is a good time to develop a method and align the lamps.
+Now is a good time to develop a method and align the lamps.

+Figure 13.
+Adapter and standard cell holder

+- 3 Attach the Standard Cell Holder to the adapter outside the sample compartment.
+Lower the hooks of the Standard Cell Holder onto the pivot points of the adapter. - 4 Pass the adapter fitted with the Standard Cell Holder under the crossbar of the sample compartment. - 5 Hook the adapter on the top rear edge of the sample compartment.

 Figure 14.
-Adapter and Standard Cell Holder

-- 3. Attach the Standard Cell Holder to the Adapter outside the sample compartment.
-Lower the hooks of the Standard Cell Holder onto the pivot points of the Adapter. - 4.
-Pass the Adapter fitted with the Standard Cell Holder under the crossbar of the sample compartment. - 5.
-Hook the Adapter on the top rear edge of the sample compartment

-Figure 15.
-Adapter, Standard Cell Holder and Cell inside sample compartment
+Adapter, standard cell holder and cell inside sample compartment

-Cell Holder and Adapter removal
+Cell Holder and Adapter Removal

-The standard cell holder must be removed to allow installation of the bracket for the ETC-60 workhead Mk 2.
+The standard cell holder must be removed to allow installation of the ETC 60 Workhead Mk 2.